ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 You may get a pop-up saying that the installation was blocked because it is an unknown app.
 Tap **"More details"** and then **"Install anyway"** as shown [here](https://imgur.com/a/iLP2m7l).

-> If you get an installation error see the [YT troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/yt-troubleshooting.md#issues-with-patching--installation).
+> If you get an installation error follow the prompts in the Manager to try to resolve the issue, or see the [YT troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/yt-troubleshooting.md#issues-with-patching--installation).